saraa123/django_project_tracker/README.md

 * I would also like to gain a better understanding of slugs and how to use them within my Django project.

 * Learn backend security methods:
-    - Learn more about backend validated in order to increase security.
+    - Learn more about backend validation in order to increase security.

 * Give users the ability to edit their issues
     - I initially was working on a function that would enable users to edit an issue they may have had, but due to time restraints I decided this would be something that would be better to work on in the future.